 Reasons for using the terminology tensegrity icosahedron

 In October 2020, Steve Levin wrote: My argument with Tom was always whether it was an expanded octahedron or a collapsing icosahedron.
 Because the icosahedron is the polyhedron with the largest volume for surface area, it more closely matched the bubble in the foam, so seems best-suited for a “cell”.
-The “tensegrity icosahedron” is the vector diagram of the forces when an icosahedron is loaded and represents the least energy state between the cuboctahedron and the icosahedron.
+The “tensegrity icosahedron” is the vector diagram of the forces when an icosahedron is loaded and represents the least energy state between the cuboctahedron and the octahedron [illustrated by the jitterbug].
 A cuboctahedron needs external energy to expand to the tensegrity state, I think, (I am just speculating on this), that an icosahedron uses internal energy to collapse to a tensegrity icosahedral state.
 Fuller saw the tensegrity structure as never existing in nature because it was the middle of an ongoing oscillating event.

 Borge Jessen’s orthogonal icosahedron The shape described by Borge Jessen in 1967 closely matches that of the tensegrity icosahedron.
 He named it the orthogonal icosahedron because all the faces meet at 90 degrees.